 This guide may be completed within any environment in which you have access to the ThingWorx Foundation server.

-This includes both the 30-day hosted evaluation server, as well as the 120-day downloadable trial.
+This includes the hosted evaluation server as well as downloadable trials.
 You can use either Gradle or Ant to build your ThingWorx Extension Project.

 Before you start, ensure you have the following software installed.